-The DUNGEONS & DRAGONS game has few requirements but lots of options.
+The D&D game has few requirements but lots of options.
 In addition to players, a Dungeon Master, and an adventure, you need (to a greater or lesser extent) the following items to play the game:

-- The game itself: D&D is a unique type of game, a roleplaying game, that's presented in three core books Player's Handbook, Dungeon Master's Guide, and Monster Manual.
-There's also a Basic Game that comes in a box for people new to the hobby. - ✓ Dice: The D&D game uses a unique collection of dice, each with a different number of sides.
-Dice add a random element to the game, and in fact, turn D&D into a game (as opposed to merely an improvisational activity).
-A set of D&D dice includes the following:
+- ✓ The game itself: D&D is a unique type of game, a roleplaying game, that's presented in three core books Player's Handbook, Dungeon Master's Guide, and Monster Manual.
+There's also the Dungeons & Dragons Roleplaying Game Starter Set that comes in a box for people new to the hobby. - ✓ Dice: The D&D game uses a unique collection of dice, each with a different number of sides.
+Dice add a random element to the game; in fact, they turn D&D into a game (as opposed to merely an improvisational activity).
+A set of D&D dice includes at least one each of the following types of dice:

-Number of Dice Type of Dice Abbreviation
+Type of Dice Abbreviation

-1 Four-sided dice d4
+Four-sided dice d4

-4 Six-sided dice d6
+Six-sided dice d6

-1 Eight-sided dice d8
+Eight-sided dice d8

-2 Ten-sided dice d10
+Ten-sided dice d10

-1 Twelve-sided dice d12
+Twelve-sided dice d12

-1 Twenty-sided dice d20
+Twenty-sided dice d20

 In addition to the basic set of dice, it pays to have extras of certain types of dice.
-For example, you might find it handy to have several extra d4s or d8s when rolling damage for spells such as magic missile or searing light.
-The players ought to have several sets of dice (one set per player is best), so that they don't have to waste time collecting the dice they need from all over the table.
+For example, you might find it handy to have several extra d8s or d10s when rolling damage for powers.
+The players ought to have several sets of dice (one set per player is best) so that they don't have to waste time collecting the dice they need from all over the table.

-✓ Character sheets: Every player needs a character sheet that details the character he or she is playing.
+- Character sheets: Every player needs a character sheet that details the character he or she is playing.
 You can photocopy a character sheet out of the Player's Handbook or purchase a pack of deluxe character sheets.
 Players should use a pencil to fill out their character sheets because the game stats change as the character gains experience and picks up loot.
-Some Web sites also provide PDF versions of the character sheet that you can download and print for personal use.

-- ✓ DM screen: As DM, you need a DM screen.
-It provides useful charts and tables you need in the game and helps you hide your maps and notes and other accouterments so that the players can't peek at what's to come. - ✓ Miniatures and a battle grid: The Dungeon Master's Guide provides a ready-to-use battle grid, a play surface where your miniatures can represent tactical situations (such as combat encounters).
-Other play surfaces are available wherever fine hobby games are sold.
-DUNGEONS & DRAGONS Miniatures booster packs contain a variety of cool monsters and hero figures that you can use to represent characters in tactical situations.
-Although miniatures and a battle grid aren't technically necessary, they do speed up play and help players better visualize the fantastic situations you put their characters in.
-(They're also pretty cool and fun to collect, and you can play a more competitive version of the game with them, if you're into that.) - Pencils and paper: D&D players need a way to keep notes, track their progress through a dungeon, write down what kind of treasure they find, and otherwise record important game information.
+The D&D Insider Web site (www.dndinsider.com) also provides PDF versions of the character sheet that you can download and print for personal use. - ▶ DM screen: As DM, you need a DM screen.
+It provides useful charts and tables you need in the game and helps you hide your maps and notes and other accounterments so that the players can't peek at what's to come. - ✓ Miniatures and a battle grid: D&D Dungeon Tiles provide a ready-to-use battle grid, a play surface where your miniatures can represent tactical situations (such as combat encounters).
+D&D Miniatures booster packs contain a variety of cool monsters and hero figures that you can use to represent characters in tactical situations.
+Although miniatures and a battle grid aren't strictly necessary, they do speed up play and help players better visualize the fantastic situations you put their characters in.
+(They're also pretty cool and fun to collect, and you can use them to play a more competitive version of the game, if you like.) - ✓ Pencils and paper: D&D players need a way to keep notes, track their progress through a dungeon, write down what kind of treasure they find, and otherwise record important game information.
 For this reason, it pays to have a lot of pencils (with good erasers), paper, and graph paper handy during a game session.